twollnik/YETI/docs/user/copert_hot_strategy.rst

 to be used in the calculation of hot exhaust emissions according to `EEA methodology <https://www.eea.europa.eu/publications/emep-eea-guidebook-2016/>`_.

+Note that this dataset needs to contain values for the pollutant you are using, otherwise you will encounter errors in the emission calculation.

 *Example*:

 ====== ============== ========== ============ ========== ========= ==== ===== ==== ============ ============ ===== ==== ===== ===== ======= ==== === ===== =============